Overview

 Who should enroll in the program?

-Tufts Medical Center Investigators at any level interested in mastering the fundamental practices of study management and conduct are welcome to apply.
-The curriculum has been designed to target investigators in the early stage of building their research portfolio seeking to become an independent investigator.
+Faculty investigators at any level interested in mastering the fundamental practices of clinical trial management and conduct are welcome to apply.
+The curriculum has been designed for investigators in the early stage of building their research portfolios and seeking to become independent investigators or to serve as site PIs on industry studies.
 A cohort of 10-12 learners will be recruited to participate fully in mixed didactic and hands-on exercises.
-The course will facilitate and encourage ongoing peer mentoring and support after the course ends.

 What do I need to do to get the certificate?

-You will be expected to attend and actively participate in all 10 live modules, on Wednesdays, 10:00AM-noon starting on September 14, 2022 and ending on November 16, 2022.
-Before most live sessions, you will be asked to complete about one hour of online pre-work.
+You will be expected to attend and actively participate in all ten in-person modules.
+The program typically runs between Labor Day and Thanskgiving.
+Before all sessions, you will be asked to complete one hour of online pre-work.
 The online pre-work will be essential to inform active participation in the live session group exercises.
+You will be expected to develop a 3-minute elevator pitch and a 1-2 page proposal (Letter of Intent, LOI) for a clinical research protocol of your own design.
+In addition, all participants are required to complete module pre- and post-test surveys and the final program evaluation.

 What are the prerequisites?

-You will need to complete the CITI Biomedical Researchers training and the CITI Good Clinical Practice (GCP) training before Wednesday, September 7, 2022.
+You will need to complete the CITI Biomedical Researchers training and the CITI Good Clinical Practice (GCP) training before the first live session.
 The prerequisite work takes about 6-12 hours to complete.
 You will need to submit proof of CITI training completion.
+You can access these trainings through the Tufts Health Sciences IRB.

 What will I learn during the program?

-Our curriculum covers essential steps from implementing a study protocol to study close-out.
+Our curriculum covers essential skills in clinical research from conceiving a study protocol to the study close-out.
 Whether you plan to conduct an industry-sponsored protocol, or a protocol of your own, you will be able to anticipate the series of actions expected of you for a successful execution of your study.
+You will connect with a group of clinical trial expert mentors who will provide project guidance throughout the program.

 Module 1: Introduction to the Blue Star Program and PI Responsibilities

-In this module, participants will receive an introduction to the Blue Star Certificate Program and Tufts CTSI resources, and will learn about investigator responsibilities.
-During break-out groups, participants will meet with potential mentors.
+In this module, participants will receive an introduction to the Blue Star Certificate Program and Tufts CTSI resources and will learn about investigator responsibilities.
+During break-out groups, participants will meet with project mentors.

 Module 2: Study Protocols and Budgets